5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 When pushed as a configuration for the MBSTF, this will configure a Distribution Session based on a single Service Entry Point (DASH manifest document).

-When an MBSTF Distribution Session is configured for *STREAMING* operating mode using a DASH MPD, the MBSTF queues for inclusion in the FLUTE stream the MPD, the initialization segments and then, as they become available, each media segment for each *Representation* declared for the DASH presentation in its MPD.
+This MBSTF Distribution Session is currently *INACTIVE* so no MPD will be fetched and no FLUTE stream will be emitted.

 - Note that the present implementation of the MBSTF only supports `live-profile` DASH manifests.